rust-lang/log/rfcs/0000-structured-logging.md

 - `by_ref` to get a reference to a `Source` within a method chain.
 - `chain` to concatenate one source with another.
 This is useful for composing implementations of `Log` together for contextual logging.
 - `get` to try find the value associated with a key.
-- `try_for_each` to try execute some closure over all key-value pairs.
+- `for_each` to execute some closure over all key-value pairs.
 This is a convenient way to do something with each key-value pair without having to create and implement a `Visitor`.
+- `try_for_each` is like `for_each`, but takes a fallible closure.
 - `as_map` to get a serializable map.
 This is a convenient way to serialize key-value pairs without having to create and implement a `Visitor`.
-- `as_seq` to get a serializable sequence of tuples.
-This is a convenient way to serialize key-value pairs without having to create and implement a `Visitor`.
+- `as_seq` is like `as_map`, but for serializing as a sequence of tuples.

 None of these methods are required for the core API.
 They're helpful tools for working with key-value pairs with minimal machinery.
 Even if we don't necessarily include them right away it's worth having an API that can support them later without breakage.